Advice for LandlordsHome > Services > Housing & Property >

 Your tenants may be able to claim 3 times their deposit amount from you if you have failed to protect it properly.
 In fact, we have acted in a tenancy deposit dispute worth over £30,000.

 We can help you defend against these claims.
-Call us on 01925 351 350 to get some initial advice and get started with your defence.
+Call us on 01925 351 350 to get started with your defence.